Anterior Cruciate Ligament (ACL) Tears

 - Participation in certain sports.
-ACL tears commonly occur in sports such as basketball, soccer, football, volleyball, downhill skiing and tennis.
+ACL tears commonly occur in sports such as basketball, soccer, football, volleyball, downhill skiing, and tennis.

 - Previously torn ACL.
 The risk of re-tearing a previously repaired ACL is approximately 15% higher than the risk of tearing a normal ACL.
-One study notes that the risk is highest in the first year after injury as is the risk of a tear in the opposite knee.
+One study notes that the risk is highest in the first year after an injury as is the risk of a tear in the opposite knee.